ZaidQureshi/bam/README.md

 * A system that can support `Above 4G Decoding` for PCIe devices.
   * This is needed to address more than 4GB of memory for PCIe devices, specifically GPU memory.
   * This is a feature that might need to be ENABLED in the BIOS of the system.
+  * For high throughput implementation, we recommend using a PCIe switch to connect the GPU and SSDs in your server.
+Going over IOMMU degrades performance.

 ### System Configurations ###
 * As mentioned above, `Above 4G Decoding` needs to be ENABLED in the BIOS